We will be actively developing this list over the duration of this project (Fall 2016-Fall 2018.)

-If you are interested in joining our Zotero library, please contact us to request access.
+This list is just a small selection of our most-consulted items.
+Our full bibliography is available in our public Zotero group.
+If you are interested in joining our Zotero library to add additional resources, please contact us to request access.

 Bardzell, S. (2010).
 Feminist HCI: taking stock and outlining an agenda for design.
 In CHI ’10 Proceedings of the SIGCHI Conference on Human Factors in Computing Systems (pp. 1301–1310).
 Atlanta, GA.